breatheco-de/content/src/content/lesson/what-is-the-internet.md

 ---
 title: "What is The Internet?"
-subtitle: "What is the internet: Everything you see on the internet is a text document.
+subtitle: "What is the Internet: Everything you see on the Internet is a text document.
 Everything!!
 As developers, all we do is generate chunks of text based on a set of criteria.
 If you understand this simple concept, the sky will be the limit."
 cover_local: "../../assets/images/05a36362-c09f-4961-a7b9-8e3132a902b1.jpeg"
 textColor: "white"
 date: "2020-10-19T16:36:31+00:00"
-tags: ["internet"]
+tags: ["
+"]
 status: "published"

 ---